 The tribunal found him guilty of nine out of 23 charges including genocide, arson and persecuting people on religious and political grounds.

 He was also accused of forcefully converting a number of Hindus to Islam.

 The prosecution said that his father's residence in Chittagong was turned into a torture cell during the war.
 Chowdhury denied all the charges and the BNP - which did not exist at the time of the war - described his trial as a political vendetta.

-Chowdhury's family alleges that he has been tortured while in custody and that his health has deteriorated since he was jailed.
-The authorities have rejected the allegations.
+Chowdhury's family alleged he was tortured while in custody.
+The authorities rejected the allegations.

 The assistant secretary-general of Jamaat-e-Islami was found guilty in May 2013 of masterminding what the prosecution described as one of the bloodiest single episodes in the independence war.

-The Supreme Court has upheld his death sentence on appeal in early November.
+The Supreme Court later upheld his death sentence on appeal and he was hanged in April 2015.